Multiverse as an ensemble of stable and unstable Universes: Late time properties of the decay rate and related quantities

-There is a widespread belief that quantum theory accurately depicts reality.
+There is a widespread belief that the quantum theory accurately depicts reality.
 This belief is based on the facts that predictions of the quantum theory were confirmed experimentally to a very high accuracy.
-So it should be expected with probability close to certainty that the experimental confirmation of the presence of late time deviations from the exponential decay \cite{rothe} means that effects shown in panel $(B)$ of Figs (\ref{f1}) and (\ref{f2}) should take place too, and should manifest itself under suitable conditions.
-Results presented in Figs (\ref{f1}), (\ref{f2}) were obtained for the Breit--Wigner energy distribution function,
+So it should be expected with the probability close to a certainty that the experimental confirmation of the presence of late time deviations from the exponential decay \cite{rothe} means that the late time properties of ${\it\Gamma}_{M}(t)$ and $E_{M}(t)$ described in Eqs (\ref{G(t)-as}) and (\ref{E(t)-as}) and effects shown in panel $(B)$ of Figs (\ref{f1}) and (\ref{f2}) should take place too, and should manifest itself under suitable conditions.
+Results presented in Figs (\ref{f1}), (\ref{f2}) were obtained for the Breit--Wigner energy distribution function (\ref{omega-BW}) assuming for simplicity that $\beta = 10$.